ISCA AWARDS 2025: Global IRTS

 What makes the nominee's work unique and deserving of recognition?

-Please provide any additional information or supporting evidence that showcases the nominee's exceptional contributions.
 Note: The above questions are to be answered by the nominating person on behalf of the nominee.
 Please provide detailed and compelling responses that highlight the nominee's remarkable work and contributions.

 APPLICATION AND SELECTION PROCESS?